sheunaluko/dream-saviour/README.md

  `python -m SimpleHTTPServer`

 Finally open google chrome browser and go to the URL "localhost:8000/public".
 You may need to allow access to your microphone, and if everything is set up correctly you should see a red circle next to the title of the browser tab.
+Suggestions, questions, and potential collaborations are welcome and appreciated!
+Please send them too dreamsaviourinfo@gmail.com.

 Sweet dreams!